weaviate/weaviate-io/developers/weaviate/configuration/authentication.md

 <ClientLibraryUsage />

 ## Anonymous access
 By default, Weaviate is configured to accept requests without any authentication headers or parameters.
-Users sending such requests will be authenticated as `user: anonymous`.
+Users that send requests without explicit authentication are authenticated as `user: anonymous`.

 You can use the authorization plugin to specify which permissions to apply to anonymous users.
-When anonymous access is disabled altogether, any request without an allowed authentication scheme will return `401 Unauthorized`.
+If anonymous access is disabled altogether, any request without an allowed authentication scheme returns `401 Unauthorized`.

 ### Configuration
 Anonymous access can be enabled or disabled in the configuration yaml using the environment variable shown below: